0x6a616e/note-server/notes/to_do.md

 # To-do

-- Style the markdown render
+- Change the name of the render
 - Add option to render files inside other folders
 - Maybe create a service to autostar notes server
 - Instalar NixOS